gugarosa/ghost_reader/README.md

 ### Utils

-A utilities package stands for common things shared across the application.
-It is better to implement once and use it as you wish than re-implementing the same thing over and over again.
+A utility package stands for everyday things shared across the application.
+It is better to implement once and use it as you wish than re-implementing the same thing repeatedly.

 ---

 ## Installation

-Remember that you need to adjust `.env.example` according to your needs and to make sure that `docker` or `docker-compose` are installed and accessible from the command line.
+Remember that you need to adjust `.env.example` according to your needs and make sure that `docker` or `docker-compose` are installed and accessible from the command line.

 ### Docker